Natural Remedies for Schizophrenia: Symptoms, Root Causes & Holistic Treatments

 A Personal Note from George

-Schizophrenia is, in my view, one of the cruellest illnesses in existence.
-It doesn’t just affect the person diagnosed—it devastates families, relationships, and the very sense of identity.
+Schizophrenia is, in my view, one of the most confronting and misunderstood mental health conditions a person can face.
+It doesn’t just affect the individual diagnosed — it can disrupt families, relationships, identity, and a person’s basic sense of safety in the world.

-For many, there’s not just the anguish of hearing hostile voices, but a deep and persistent depression underneath it all.
-It becomes like a war zone inside the mind, where relentless internal conflict makes even basic daily functioning feel impossible.
+For some, it feels like a war zone inside the mind — where inner conflict makes even simple daily functioning feel impossible.

 What Is Schizophrenia?
 A Functional View of the Condition